microbit-carlos/microbit-bird-activity/docs/micropython.md

 # MicroPython on the BBC micro:bit

-We have Python on the micro:bit thanks to Damien George's [MicroPython](https://micropython.org/), and all of its contributors ([one](https://github.com/bbcmicrobit/micropython/graphs/contributors), [two](https://github.com/microbit-foundation/micropython-microbit-v2/graphs/contributors),
+Python is possible in the micro:bit thanks to Damien George's [MicroPython](https://micropython.org/), and all of its contributors ([one](https://github.com/bbcmicrobit/micropython/graphs/contributors), [two](https://github.com/microbit-foundation/micropython-microbit-v2/graphs/contributors),